 Master of Arts in Christian Counseling (MACC) Degree Program

-Prepare for various careers in professional counseling through the Master of Arts in Christian Counseling, which offers two specific tracks (students may pursue both concurrently):
+Prepare for various careers in professional counseling through the Master of Arts in Christian Counseling, which offers two specific tracks:

 - Marriage and Family Therapist (MFT) Track views problems through a systems approach with a focus on treating couples and families